SixArm/topics/topics/how-to-lead-a-meeting/index.md

 Start with an Introduction: Begin the meeting by welcoming participants and providing a brief overview of the agenda and meeting objectives.
 If there are any new attendees, introduce them to the group.

 Facilitate Discussion: As the meeting progresses, guide the discussion and ensure that everyone has an opportunity to contribute.
 Encourage active participation.
-Manage time effectively.

 Encourage Collaboration: Foster a collaborative environment where participants feel comfortable sharing their ideas and perspectives.

+Manage Time: Start on time.
+End on time.
+Focus on the agenda.
+Defer/delegate aspects as needed.
+Schedule follow-ups as needed.

 Manage Conflict: If disagreements arise, address them calmly and respectfully.
 Encourage dialogue, seek common ground, and find solutions or compromises.